 VTTI is currently working on a project with the Department of Energy to quantify the effects of outdoor lighting that utilizes Solid State lighting (LEDs) on melatonin in humans.

-To resolution issues when utilizing radar on a small scale, VTTI has proposed a high-level sensor fusion method between radar and automotive-grade LiDAR.
+To solve resolution issues when utilizing radar on a small scale, VTTI has proposed a high-level sensor fusion method between radar and automotive-grade LiDAR.

 The MicroDAS was designed to be small, cost effective, and easy to install in a wide variety of vehicles.